 Backlinks always perform best when you’re the source.
 So whether it’s original research, case studies, or an opinion that opens people up, they are all great opportunities to be “the” person who is linked to as the authority on your topic.

-Need help with getting backlinks, SEO or marketing your therapy practice in general.
+Need help with getting backlinks, updating your website, SEO or marketing your therapy practice in general.
 Reach out.
 We offer SEO for Therapists as a specialty and we can help your practice at any stage.
 Contact us today.